laravel/docs/testing.md

 <a name="benchmark"></a>
 ## Benchmark

-Occasionally, you may want to test the performance of certain pieces of the application.
-For that, you may use the `Benchmark` facade to measure the time the given callbacks take to complete:
+Sometimes, you may wish to test the performance of certain parts of your application.
+On those occasions, you may utilize the `Benchmark` facade to measure the time taken for the given callbacks to complete:

     <?php